 Illinois.
-In May 2022, the Company signed a Sports Agreement for its sole Illinois sports skin and received an upfront fee of \$5.0 million, which was capitalized and will be amortized over the eight-year term of the agreement that is expected to commence by August 2023, pending the receipt of customary regulatory approvals.
+In May 2022, the Company signed a Sports Agreement for its sole Illinois sports skin and received an upfront fee of \$5.0 million, which was capitalized and will be amortized over the eight-year term of the agreement.
 The Company will also receive a percentage of revenues (as defined), subject to a minimum of \$5.0 million per year.
+Revenue payments under the agreement are due to begin in August 2023

 In addition to the "market access" fees, deferred revenue includes quarterly and annual prepayments of contracted revenue, as required in three of the Sports Agreements.
-As of March 31, 2023, \$0.7 million of such deferred revenue has been recognized during the year.
+As of June 30, 2023, \$1.3 million of such deferred revenue has been recognized during the year.